FCA Logo

 FCA Logo History

 The Financial Conduct Authority, better known as FCA, uses both versions of its name in the logo.
 Its first wordmark appeared in 2013 when the Financial Services Act 2012 came into force, implying the abolition of the Financial Services Authority and the creation of a new financial control system in the UK.
 Designers played with the three letters of the abbreviation, presenting them in the negative space of different colors.
-Later, they changed the emblem structure and made it more minimalist.
+Later, they changed the emblem’s structure, making it more minimalist.
 The design work involved separating the inscriptions and removing a common base.

 What is FCA?

-FCA is the same as the Financial Conduct Authority.
+FCA is the Financial Conduct Authority.
 It is an independent body from the UK government that oversees financial institutions.
 It was formed in 2013 and replaced its predecessor, the Financial Services Authority.
-Its control objects are mutual aid cashiers, banking firms, and independent financial consultants.
+Its controlled objects are mutual aid cashiers, banking firms, and independent financial consultants.

 2013 – 2017